 8. Open a business bank account

-Many business owners wait until they start generating constant cash flow to open a business account.
-But you should make keeping your business and personal finances separate a priority if you want to establish a solid ground to grow.
-This is the best way to protect your personal funds in case of a lawsuit, avoid tax issues, and have better chances of getting funding for your business.
+Many business owners wait until they generate constant cash flow to open a business account.
+But you should prioritize keeping your business and personal finances separate if you want to establish a solid ground to grow.
+This is the best way to protect your funds in case of a lawsuit, avoid tax issues, and have better chances of getting funding for your business.